|DATE:||August 22, 2016|

 FNS will periodically assess this AVP pilot to identify successes and challenges, and determine long-term viability.
 While the additional flexibility provided by the pilot project will benefit SFAs that may not otherwise be capable of receiving DoD Fresh produce, FNS may close the pilot project should circumstances warrant.

 Processors operating in multiple states must obtain approval from USDA FNS to participate in this pilot, via the NPA process and the attached NPA amendment.
-NPA resources and Starter Kit can be found on the FNS website by following this link: http://www.fns.usda.gov/fdd/usda-foods-processing-home.
+NPA resources and starter kit can be found on the FNS website by following this link: https://www.fns.usda.gov/usda-fis/processor.

 Please submit questions and completed National Processing Agreements to NPA@fns.usda.gov.